 Required of All Recommended of All Recommended of Some Required of Some Not Required

-High school transcript Х
+High school transcript X

-College transcript(s) Х
+College transcript(s) Χ

-Essay or personal х
+Essay or personal Х

-statement ~

-Interview Х
+Interview X

-Standardized test scores Х
+Standardized test scores X

-Statement of good

-standing from prior institution(s) х
+Statement of good standing from prior institution(s) Х

-D6

-If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.5

-2.5

-D7

-If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale):

-2

-D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.

-D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall 8/1 Х

-D9 Winter

-D9 Spring 12/15 Х

-D9 Summer
+CDS-D Page 14

-Yes No D10 Does an open admission policy, if reported, apply to transfer students?
-D11 Describe additional requirements for transfer admission, if a pplicable: D12 D12-D17: Transfer Credit Policies Report the lowest grade earned for any course that may be transferred for credit: - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year institution: 68 sh Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: 90 sh D15 5 Minimum number of credits that transfers must complete at your institution to earn an associate degree: D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00 D17 Describe other transfer credit policies: Minimum GPA of 2.00; 52 semester hours at senior college or university; at l east 15 semest D18-D22: Military Service Transfer Credit Polic ies D18 Does your institution accept the following military/veteran tra ansfer credits: Yes No American Council on Education (ACE) Х College Level Examination Program (CLEP) X DANTES Subject Standardized Tests (DSST) Х Number Unit Type D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE): 12 sh Number Unit Type D20 Maximum number of credits or courses that may be transferred no more than based on Department of Defense supported prior learning one-fourth of sh assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)): the courses presented for presented 101 Yes No
+D7 If a minimum college grade transfer applicants, specify (required of 2 D8 List any other application red quirements spec ific to transfer a pplicants: D9 List application priority, closi are reviewed on a continuou - D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission D9 Fall 8/1 X D9 Winter D9 Spring 12/15 Х D9 Summer Yes No D10 Does an open admission po licv. if reported. apply to 140 transfer students? ,, D11 Describe additional requiren nents for transfe r admission, if a pplicable: D12 D12-D17: Transfer Cre Report the lowest grade ear course that may be transferi ned for any 6 course that may be transferr ca for cream.
+C - Number Unit Type D13 Maximum number of credits or courses that may be transferred from a two-year • 68 SH Number Unit Tyro D14 Maximum number of credits or courses that may he Number Unit Type D 14 transferred from a four-year may bo 90 SH D15 Minimum number of credits your institution to earn an as • D16 Minimum number of credits your institution to earn a bac ust complete at 30.00 D17 Describe other transfer cred it policies: Minimum GPA of 2.00; Stud hours, and at least 15 seme year institution must comple Aurora University; Minimum ster hours in the te the last 30 se major, at Auror mester hours, a a University; Stud nd at least 15 ser dents transferrir mester hours in ng from a 4-

+CDS-D Page 15

+D18-D22: Military Service Transfer Credit Policies

+D18 Does your institution accept the following military/veteran transfer credits:

+American Council on Education (ACE)

+College Level Examination Program (CLEP)

+DANTES Subject Standardized Tests (DSST)

+Yes No

+Х

+Х

+X

+D19 Maximum number of credits or courses that may be transferred based on military education evaluated by the American Council on Education (ACE):

+Number Unit Type 12 SH

+D20

+Maximum number of credits or courses that may be transferred based on Department of Defense supported prior learning assessments (College Level Examination Program (CLEP) or DANTES Subject Standardized Tests (DSST)):

+Number Unit Type no more than one-fourth of the courses presented for the major shall be by examination SH